tobek/laminae/14-nnp.md

 ### Transport

 Permanent Teleportation Circle requires casting every day for 100 years.
-Existing permanent circles on the plane that you know the sigils of you can go to that location, but utterly random time.
+Existing permanent circles on the lamina that you know the sigils of you can go to that location, but utterly random time.

 Plane Shift works for location, but random time.